 🤷♀️ What are Flageolet Beans?

-Flageolet (pronounced fla-zho-LAY) beans are light green in color, and very popular in French cuisine.
-As a note, even though they're a pale green, they cook up tan in color.
+When I have them on hand, I make this soup with dried flageolet (pronounced fla-zho-LAY) beans.
+They are light green in color, but turn tan when cooked, and are very popular in French cuisine.
 Their flavor is mild, and they cook up creamy without being mushy, making them the perfect white bean (IMO).

-They're wonderful in soups like this one, and also the bean of choice for a simple bean dish drizzled with olive oil and dusting of rosemary.
+They're wonderful in soups like this one, and also my bean of choice for a simple bean dish drizzled with olive oil and dusting of rosemary.

-As a note: they're more expensive than other white beans, but food lovers consider them the caviar of beans, and worth every penny.
+As a note: they're more expensive than other white beans, but foodies consider them the caviar of beans, and worth every penny.
 I'm in that camp.

 - There's only 10 minutes of prep!